Frequently Asked Questions

 How would you describe your style?

-Classic English with a twist, homely, stylish and timeless - I love to blend the old with the new to create a warm and welcoming home, adding colour and layers of patterns when I can.
+Classic English with a twist, homely, stylish and timeless - I love to blend the old with the new to create a warm and welcoming home, injecting plenty of colour and layering pattern where possible.
 Everything is sourced by myself so it often has an interesting and unique story to tell which is what makes creating an interior so fun.
-I am inspired by the beautiful shop Soane and Robert Kime whose work I love.

 What is your approach to design?